f5devcentral/f5-bd-ansible-provisioner-docs/docs/index.rst

 If you are signing on behalf of a company, you represent that you are legally entitled to grant the license recited therein.
 You represent further that each employee of the entity that submits contributions is authorized to submit such contributions on behalf of the entity pursuant to the CLA.

+Now that you are familiar with the prerequisites of the project, click next to get started with the Provisioner.

 .. toctree::
    :glob:
    :maxdepth: 2